 - It’s common for students to start taking AP classes as early as their first year of high school.
 Half of these students will score higher when they take AP tests in 10th grade.

 - Average college grades are higher for AP students, no matter what the score on the test was.
 The difference for grades among students taking an AP course averaged between 0.06 and 0.35 grade points.

 - The same score doesn’t mean college credit everywhere.
-When your student racks up AP test scores of 3 or higher, they should double check with the college if the score is accepted and how it applies in their major of studies.
+When your student racks up AP test scores of 3 or higher, they should double check with colleges if the score is accepted and how it applies in their major of studies.

 - The best use of AP classes may not be testing out of a year or more of college.
-Students who receive scores qualifying for credit at their chosen college have academic wiggle room.
+Students who receive scores qualifying for college credit have academic wiggle room.
 They might skip introductory classes and progress quickly towards upper level work or choose a few courses just for career exploration.

 - Just like with college, pay attention to prerequisites.
 Not taking them can hurt AP class success.
 Plan class selection ahead if your student is in junior high or the first two years of high school.

-- Taking AP classes can hurt student GPAs.
+- Taking too many AP classes can high school GPAs.
 Not only do colleges have an option of whether to count weighted GPAs, high schools may or not weight GPAs for taking harder courses, too.